prometheus/docs/content/docs/guides/multi-target-exporter.md

 * the exporter subsequently starts the scrape after getting Prometheus’ GET requests and once it is done with scraping.
 * the exporter can query multiple targets.

-This pattern is only used for certain exporters, namely the [blackbox](https://github.com/prometheus/blackbox_exporter) and the [SNMP exporter](https://github.com/prometheus/snmp_exporter).
+This pattern is only used for certain exporters, such as the [blackbox](https://github.com/prometheus/blackbox_exporter) and the [SNMP exporter](https://github.com/prometheus/snmp_exporter).

 The reason is that we either can’t run an exporter on the targets, e.g. network gear speaking SNMP, or that we are explicitly interested in the distance, e.g. latency and reachability of a website from a specific point outside of our network, a common use case for the [blackbox](https://github.com/prometheus/blackbox_exporter) exporter.

 ## Running multi-target exporters

 Multi-target exporters are flexible regarding their environment and can be run in many ways.
-As regular programs, in containers, as background services, on baremetal, virtual machines.
+As regular programs, in containers, as background services, on baremetal, on virtual machines.
 Because they are queried and do query over network they do need appropriate open ports.
 Otherwise they are frugal.

 Now let’s try it out for yourself!